-- There are many types of vegetarian diets, including: - Vegan: no meat, dairy or animal products of any kind - Lacto-ovo: eat dairy and eggs, but no meat - Pescatarian: eat dairy, eggs and fish, but no meat - Explain that when someone chooses to not eat meat, they still need to make sure they are getting the essential nutrients from other sources, such as tofu, soy products, beans and nuts. - Vegetarians needs to be especially careful to get enough protein, calcium, iron and B-vitamins.
+- Pescatarian: eat dairy, eggs and fish, but no meat - Explain that when someone chooses to not eat meat, they still need to make sure they are getting enough protein from other sources, such as tofu, soy products, beans and nuts - b.
+Gluten-Free Diets - Many people are allergic to wheat and therefore cannot eat products that contain wheat (or wheat gluten, which is part of the grain) - Many gluten-free products are available for these individuals, including gluten free breads, cereals, pastas and snacks - c.
+Lactose-Free Diets - Many people cannot have dairy products because they are unable to digest lactose (a sugar in the milk).
+Explain that these individuals generally avoid dairy, but have the option to eat/drink lactose-free dairy products and milk. - 4.

-b.
-Gluten-Free Diets

-- Some people are sensitive or allergic gluten and therefore cannot eat products that contain wheat.
-Gluten is a part of wheat as well as some other grains. - Many gluten-free products are available for these individuals, including gluten free breads, cereals, pastas and snacks c.
-Lactose-Free Diets

-- Many people cannot have dairy products because they are unable to digest lactose (a sugar in the milk).
-Explain that these individuals generally avoid dairy, but have the option to eat/drink lactose-free dairy products and milk.
-Some people with lactose intolerance are able to eat cheese in small amounts. - 4.
 At this time if you so choose, show the class examples of foods from these types of diets and if possible have them sample the foods.
 Some ideas including gluten-free cookies or pretzels, vegetarian lunch "meat" or lactose-free milk.